DanRektLOL/arduino-x360/README.md

 (WIP) A custom arduino leonardo + esp32 setup which translates ps4 (or any controller, really) input into xinput which a jailbroken xbox 360 reads, with the help of the usbdsecpatch plugin.

 feel free to contact me at discord @danrekt, if you have a problem.

+I'm still working on the Arduino Leonardo side of things at the moment, but the esp32 requires the bluepad32 library/board to be installed, and the Leonardo will require dmadison's xinput library.